hongyusu/hongyusu.github.io/_posts/2015-11-11-track-my-exercies.md

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

+This is a fairly old post with continuous update.

 Step into 30, I start to care more about myself :smiley: Then I decide to record the amount of exercises I have done with the hope that the diary will push me to do more and more.
 Basically, the exercises I love to do include

 1. `push up`, for chest muscle